DicksterTheDick/MeshComAI/README.md

 python3 MeshComAI.py
 ```

-Make sure to paste your OpenRouter/OpenAI API key at the right place in MeshComAI.py
+Make sure to paste your OpenRouter/OpenAI API key where indicated in MeshComAI.py and also go through
+the MEshComAI.py file to enter YOUR credientials.

 ---